ishita2k03/Projects/README.md

 The folder contains the c++ source file used to create this application.

 **SmartSelect:** It is an intuitive product recommendation system that tailors suggestions based on individual preferences, delivering a personalized and seamless shopping experience.
-The recommendations are based on the past behavior of the user
+The recommendations are based on the past behavior of the user.